individual55/MakuTweaker/README.md

 ## 🔥 Motivation

-Yes, guys, if possible, put a star, I will be very pleased :D
+Yes, guys, if possible, star this project, I will be very pleased :D